hashrocket/capybara-webmock/README.md

 end
 ```

-Then use the capybara-webmock JavaScript driver:
+Then use the `capybara_webmock` JavaScript driver:

 ```ruby
 Capybara.javascript_driver = :capybara_webmock